Singapore Company Director

 - A statement that verifies the director is not disqualified from being a director of the company

 The Register of Directors must be kept at the company’s registered address.
 However, if the company chooses to keep the register of directors at another location, they must notify ACRA of the location within 14 days of the Registrar being moved.

-Powers of Director
+Powers of Company Director in Singapore

 The Companies Act states, “The business of a company shall be managed by, or under the direction or supervision of, the directors” and that, "The directors may exercise all the powers of a company except any power that [the Companies Act] or the constitution of the company requires the company to exercise in general meeting”.